The game can be seen on TV 20, Comcast 900 and ESPN3.

-Instead, the Pioneers changed to the Golden Grizzlies and OU spent the 1997-98 and 1998-99 seasons in transition.
-Then the unexpected happened, Coach Kampe led the newly Golden Grizzlies to the Mid-Continent Conference regular-season title in their first year of competition at 11-5.
-OU was not eligible for the Mid-Con Tournament that season.
+Instead, the Pioneers changed to the Golden Grizzlies and Oakland spent the 1997-98 and 1998-99 seasons in transition.
+Then the unexpected happened, Coach Kampe led the newly created Golden Grizzlies to the Mid-Continent Conference regular-season title in their first year of competition at 11-5.
+Oakland was not eligible for the Mid-Con Tournament that season.

-The conference may have changed its name in 2007 to The Summit League, but that did not derail Coach Kampe and OU's success.
-The Grizzlies have appeared in Summit League title games in 4 of 6 seasons, capturing their most recent titles in 2010 and '11 in dominating fashion with six double-digit wins at the tournament and posted a 34-2 regular-season league record.
+The conference may have changed its name in 2007 to The Summit League, but that did not derail Coach Kampe and Oakland's success.
+The Golden Grizzlies appeared in The Summit League title game in 4 of 6 seasons, capturing their most recent titles in 2010 and '11 in dominating fashion with six double-digit wins at the tournament and posted a 34-2 regular-season league record.

-OU suffered heartbreak in two games in 2008-09.
-After player of the year Ben Woodside lifted the Bison over Oakland (66-64) on a last-second 20-foot jumper with three seconds left in The Summit League championship game, the Golden Grizzlies were invited to the inaugural CollegeInsider.com Postseason Tournament.
-OU defeated Kent State (80-74) at home in the opening round, but tasted defeat at the hands of another buzzer beater, this time from 75 feet as Bradley escaped with a 76-75 win in Peoria, Ill.
-OU finished the year 23-13.
+Oakland suffered heartbreak in two games in 2008-09.
+After player of the year Ben Woodside lifted the Bison over Oakland (66-64) on a last-second 20-foot jumper with 3seconds left in The Summit League championship game, the Golden Grizzlies were invited to the inaugural CollegeInsider.com Postseason Tournament.
+Oakland defeated Kent State (80-74) at home in the opening round, but tasted defeat at the hands of another buzzer beater, this time from 75 feet as Bradley escaped with a 76-75 win in Peoria, Ill.
+The Golden Grizzliesfinished the year 23-13.